vwkd/denokv-graphql/README.md

 - a query for a single row of a table is a field of a nullable result of the table type with an argument 'id' of non-null `ID` type
 - a result is an object type with a field 'versionstamp' of non-null `String` type and a field 'value' of non-null table type
+- note: result is null if row with id doesn't exist!

 ```graphql
 type Query {